Skip to content

 Section titled “🎯 Practical Example: Form Validation Directive”

-import { Directive, ElementRef, Input, Renderer2, OnInit } from '@angular/core';
+import { Directive, ElementRef, inject, input, Renderer2, OnInit } from '@angular/core';

 import { NgControl } from '@angular/forms';